-I’ve been a bit hooked on roasted carrots lately & never make any secret of my love of legumes, so combining the two is a marriage made in heaven in my book.
-I had 2 cans of chick peas on hand and a few carrots in the back of the veggie bin, so I figured I would try making a recipe for Roasted Carrot Hummus.
+I've been a bit hooked on roasted carrots lately & never make any secret of my love of legumes, so combining the two is a marriage made in heaven in my book.
+Since I had 2 cans of chick peas on hand and a few carrots in the back of the veggie bin, a roasted carrot hummus recipe was soon in the works.

 Roasted Carrot Hummus Recipe

 - ¼ cup + ½ tsp olive oil

 - ¼ tsp + ½ tsp Kosher salt

 - 2 15-16 oz cans chick peas (garbanzo beans)

 - ¼ cup Sesame Tahini